 In performing a wide array of musical repertoire, students are challenged to master diverse musical styles ranging from classical to jazz and film scores.
 In addition, students are encouraged to compose their own original composition for the orchestra.
 Eligibility extends to music students age 24 and under who play any orchestral instrument with reasonable proficiency and who are interested in classical and jazz music.

-Auditions for the Asia America Youth Symphony’s upcoming concert season will be taking place on September 16-18 for new members and September 23-25 for returning members.
+Auditions for the Asia America Youth Symphony’s upcoming concert season will be taking place on September 15-17 for returning members and September 22-24 for new members.